dhutchis/lxcexp/README.md

 ## Running ##

-1. `lxcexp_createbase.sh` -- Creates the base ubuntu image, modified to use a separate APT proxy and run a custom init script.
-Copies in custom loopback-only config file.
+1. `lxcexp_createbase.sh` -- Creates the base ubuntu image as /var/lib/lxc/ve0, modified to use
+   a separate APT proxy and run a custom init script.
+Copies in a custom loopback-only config file.
-2. `lxcexp_setup.sh N`    -- Create a 2G tmpfs on /exp, copy-on-write clone the base VE into ve1, ve2, ..., veN using overlayfs.
+2. `lxcexp_setup.sh N`    -- Create a 2G tmpfs on /exp, full copies the base image as /exp/vbase, copy-on-write clone vbase to ve1, ve2, ..., veN using overlayfs.
 Will sleep for a period between lxc-start's.
 3. `lxcexp_start.sh [S] [E]`    -- Starts the N VEs in the background.
-After the VEs bring their lo network interface up, they will make a number of pings to localhost, and poweroff.
+After the VEs bring their lo network interface up, they will make a number of pings to localhost, and [disabled] poweroff.
 Optional: S and E are the start and end # of the VEs
 4. *`lxcexp_info.sh [S] [E]`     -- Gives the current state of all N VEs, including how many pings they performed.
    Do not use if there are a lot of VEs; it will print several lines to the terminal for each VE.
 5. `lxcexp_takedown.sh` -- Destroy the N VEs in the tmpfs forcefully, unmount the tmpfs file system.